OffchainLabs/arbitrum-classic/docs/Differences_Ethereum_Overview.md

 ### L1 to L2 Deposits

-Ether can be depositted using two methods: retryable transactions or L2 funded by L1 transactions.
+Ether can be depositted using two methods: [retryable transactions](L1_L2_Messages.md) or L2 funded by L1 transactions.
 For end users these behave similarly, but have subtle differences.

-When depositing funds it is possible to send ether into a contract address without executing its fallback function - a scenario similar to when contracts _self destruct_ sending funds to a contract address.
+When depositing funds it is possible to send ether into a contract address without executing its fallback function - a scenario similar to when contracts _self destruct_, sending funds to a contract address.

 ## JSON RPC API